margaretmz/awesome-tensorflow-lite/README.md

 <p align="center"><img src="awesome-tflite.png" /></p>

 # Awesome TFLite [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
-TensorFlow Lite is a set of tools that help convert TensorFlow models to run on edge devices.
+TensorFlow Lite (TFLite) is a set of tools that help convert TensorFlow models to run on mobile and edge devices - currently running on more than 3 billion devices!

-This is a collection of links to TFLite models along with sample apps, model zoo, helpful tools and learning resources.
+This is a curated list of TFLite models with sample apps, model zoo, helpful tools and learning resources.
 Please submit a PR if you would like to contribute and follow the guidelines [here](CONTRIBUTING.md).

 ## New features
 Here are some new features recently announced at TensorFlow World: